metalbear-co/metalbear.co/content/en/blog/mirrord-3-0/index.md

 Here’s what it looks like in the CLI:

-`mirrord exec –target pod/app-pod-wwv47 node app.js`
+`mirrord exec -–target pod/app-pod-wwv47 node app.js`

 Your local process (`node app.js`[^1] in this example) is now connected to the pod `app-pod-wwv47` in your Kubernetes cluster.
 Here’s what this means:
 * Incoming traffic to the pod is mirrored to your local process